This article applies to US customers only.

-Stablecoins are a type of cryptocurrency whose value is tied to another asset, such as a traditional currency like the US dollar or gold, to maintain a stable price.
+Stablecoins are a type of cryptocurrency whose value is tied to another asset, such as a traditional currency like the US dollar (USD) or gold, to maintain a stable price.
 Their main purpose is to offer an alternative to the price fluctuations of cryptocurrencies like Bitcoin.
-To learn more about stablecoins, check out our blog post.

 How stablecoins are taxed